An Phú district: Administrative divisions

-Before 1975 An Phú was a part of Long Châu Tiền, but An Phú District then separated, following the 1975 merger with Tân Châu district of Phú Châu.
-By the year 1992 it was fully separated into the An Phú District of today.
+Before 1975, An Phú was part of Long Châu Tiền, but An Phú District separated following the 1975 merger with Tân Châu district of Phú Châu.
+By 1992, it was fully separated into the An Phú District of today.

 People

 Most of the people in An Phú District are ethnic Kinh (Vietnamese).

-There are about 12,000 Chams people, who mostly live in 5 villages: Đa Phước, Vĩnh Trương, Nhơn Hội, Khánh Bình and Quốc Thái.
+There are about 12,000 Chams people who mostly live in 5 villages: Đa Phước, Vĩnh Trương, Nhơn Hội, Khánh Bình and Quốc Thái.

 Monsoonal flooding

 Located near Châu Đốc, An Phú district is famous for its rice and fish during the monsoonal flood season.
-The food comes in the seventh lunar month, roughly in August.
+The floods arrive in the seventh lunar month, roughly in August.
 The local government organises the Flood Season Festival annually.
-When the monsoonal season comes, many villages and ricefields are inundated by water.
+When the monsoonal season comes, many villages and rice fields are inundated by water.
 Many houses were built on stilts to protect themselves against flooding.
 Although produce cannot be grown during this season, the fishing catch is plentiful, and boats are the dominant mode of transport during this season.

 Economy

-Residents of An Phú District are mainly farmers; most of the area is under rice cultivation with alluvium soil and freshwater which also allows much fishing.
-Every year, when all the communes are affected by water the fields become inundated.
+Residents of An Phú District are mainly farmers; most of the area is under rice cultivation with alluvium soil and freshwater, which also allows much fishing.
+Every year, when all the communes are affected by water, the fields become inundated.
 On the Cambodian border on the other side, opposite the town of Long Bình is a market area of Cambodia known as Chrey Thum (Koh Thum).

-As the road from An Phú to the capital Phnom Penh is Cambodia's most recent road from Vietnam, it has created good conditions for trade in the region.
+The road from An Phú to the capital, Phnom Penh, is Cambodia's most recent road from Vietnam, which has created good conditions for trade in the region.